Jurassic Park (franchise): Toys

 For the 1993 film, Kenner produced a line of action figures and dinosaurs, marketed with the slogan, "If it's not 'Jurassic Park', it's extinct".
 Paleontologist Jack Horner, who offered his advice for the film's dinosaurs, was also hired as a scientific advisor for the dinosaur toys.
 Kenner had two years to develop the toys, which sold successfully.
 Dakin also produced stuffed dinosaurs based on the film.

 Kenner produced another toy line for the 1997 sequel.
 The company also released Jurassic Park: Chaos Effect a year later.
 The toy line's premise involved scientists who had created new dinosaur species by combining the DNA of existing dinosaurs.

 Kenner's parent company, Hasbro, took over toy production for Jurassic Park III, released in 2001.
 At that time, Playskool also released a toy line aimed at young children, under the name Jurassic Park Junior.
 Jurassic Park III toys were also released under the Lego Studios brand.
 Hasbro also created a toy line for Jurassic World.
 Some of the toy dinosaurs had been referred to on packaging as males, despite being females in the film.
 This drew some criticism which accused Hasbro of catering solely to a male demographic.
 Hasbro updated the pronouns shortly after the toy line's release.
 The Lego Jurassic World line was also released in 2015.

 In 2016, Mattel took the toy license from Hasbro, in a deal which started one year later.
 Mattel produced various toys for Jurassic World: Fallen Kingdom, including dinosaurs, action figures, and Barbie dolls.
 Mattel's dinosaur toys included symbols which could be scanned with a cell phone, providing facts about each animal through a mobile app known as Jurassic World Facts.
 Lego and Funko also created toys based on the film.
 In addition, Mattel released the Jurassic World Legacy Collection, which included toys based on characters and dinosaurs from the Jurassic Park trilogy.

 In 2019, Mattel unveiled the Amber Collection, a toy line of posable characters and dinosaurs that had been featured in the first film.
-A year later, the company released toys based on Jurassic World Camp Cretaceous.
-In February 2021, Mattel and Target partnered to sell a line of toys custom-made by the fan site Jurassic Outpost.
-The Amber Collection continued into 2021, and a new series of toys, known as the Hammond Collection, was released in 2022.
+The Amber Collection continued for several years.
+In 2020, Mattel also released toys based on Jurassic World Camp Cretaceous.
+A year later, the company partnered with Target Corporation to sell a line of toys custom-made by the fan site Jurassic Outpost.
+In 2022, Mattel also released a new series of toys known as the Hammond Collection, focusing on the first three films.
+New toys were also released in 2023, commemorating the 30th anniversary of the first film.